Table of Contents

 A completely silent Guinea pig is usually a very scared or petrified Guinea pig.
 If your Piggy freezes solid and goes completely silent, then you should identify what is causing the fright and remove it immediately.

 Once the source of the fear has been removed, talk to your Guinea Pig gently until he resumes activity and returns to a normal state.
 Perhaps provide a little treat to reassure him everything is OK.

 Guinea pig Sounds and what they mean Video

-this is a really handy guide to the various Guinea pig sounds explained above.
+This is a really handy guide to the various Guinea pig sounds explained above.
 Credit to Little Adventures.

 By understanding these key sounds, you should be in a good position to keep your Guinea pig happy and healthy and tend to his needs when he is feeling scared or feeling in danger.
-It’s also a great way of finding out what his favourite food is, and how much play time is acceptable!
+It’s also a great way of finding out what his favorite food is, and how much play time is acceptable!